fiatconnect/specification/fiatconnect-api.md

 of fiat currency required in order to receive the requested amount of crypto.

 The `quote.fiatType`, `quote.cryptoType`, `quote.fiatAmount`, and `quote.cryptoAmount` fields in the response body MUST correspond to the query parameters provided to the endpoint.
-The `quote.guaranteedUntil` field represents the time that the quote is guaranteed until, as a UNIX timestamp.
+The `quote.guaranteedUntil` field represents the time that the quote is guaranteed until, as an ISO 8601 datetime string.
 The `quote.quoteId` field is a globally unique identifier for the quote, and is used by the client to initiate a transfer at the conversion rate and fee amount given by the quote.
 A server MUST provide `quote.guaranteedUntil` and `quote.quoteId`, and MUST honor the provided conversion rate and fee if the client initiates a transfer with the `quoteId` before the time `quote.guaranteedUntil`.